BBC Alba: Content

 BBC Alba combines television, radio and on-line programme content.
 BBC Alba broadcasts more Scottish sport than any other channel, with over three hours a week of football, rugby and shinty.
 In addition, the station also broadcasts a live news programme every day, with the weekend news provision beginning in 2018.

 Programming

-Output on the channel consists of news, current affairs, sport, drama, documentary, entertainment, education, religion and children's programming, broadcast on most days between 5 pm and 12 am.
+Output on the channel consists of news, current affairs, sport, drama, documentary, entertainment, education, religion and children's programming, broadcast on most days between 5 pm and midnight.

 Children's programmes are shown for two hours every weekday, between 17:00 and 19:00.
 Starting in 2018, a rebranding initiative saw the first hour presented as 'CBeebies Alba' and the second hour as 'CBBC Alba'.
 They are the Scottish Gaelic versions of the CBBC and CBeebies channels.